 fontname$and makes it available to your script under the specified id.
 If you pass Nil in

-OpenFont()will automatically choose a vacant identifier and return it.
+OpenFont()will automatically choose an identifier and return it.
 After the font has been opened successfully, you can set it as the current font using UseFont().

 The font specified in

 fontname$ must adhere to the font specification.

 The optional table argument can be used to set further options.
 This is especially useful if you want to use Hollywood's inbuilt font engine which guarantees a pixel-perfect identical look across different platforms.
 See SetFont for information on what tags can be used in the optional table argument.

 Normally, it is more convenient to open fonts using SetFont() directly

 because it saves you the hassle of having to deal with font handles.
 But

 in certain circumstances - for instance, if you need to switch between

 different fonts a lot - it is handy to preload these fonts using